 The Academy has an open safeguarding ethos regularly addressing safeguarding responsibilities during staff meetings and fostering an ongoing culture of vigilance.
-All new staff and volunteers receive a safeguarding induction and are briefed on the role of the DSL, and are given the Safeguarding / Child Protection Policy, "Keeping Children Safe in Education 2023: Part 1 and Annex A", the Staff Code of Conduct, the government's "Prevent Duty", the Acceptable Use of the Internet Policy, the Whistleblowing Policy, the Prevention of Radicalisation and Extremism Policy, the Behaviour Policy and the Academy Safeguarding booklet.
+All new staff and volunteers receive a safeguarding induction and are briefed on the role of the DSL, and are given the Safeguarding / Child Protection Policy, "Keeping Children Safe in Education 2023: Part 1 and Annex A", Working Together to Safeguard Children, 2023, Prevent Duty Guidance, 2023, the Staff Code of Conduct, the government's "Prevent Duty", the Acceptable Use of the Internet Policy, the Whistleblowing Policy, the Prevention of Radicalisation and Extremism Policy, the Behaviour Policy and the Academy Safeguarding booklet.
 (These form the basis for the Safeguarding induction).